pavilion2t/react-dnd/添加状态AddingStat.md

 Now, let's go back to our components.
 Our goal at this point is to move the Knight to a Square that was clicked.
 One way to do that is to call moveKnight from the Square itself.
 However, this would require us to pass the Square its position.
-Here is a good rule of thumb:
+Here is a good rule of thumb 经验法则:
   > If a component doesn't need some data for rendering, it doesn't need that data at all.

 The Square does not need to know its position to render.
-Therefore, it's best to avoid coupling it to the moveKnight method at this point.
+Therefore, it's best to avoid coupling 耦合 it to the moveKnight method at this point.
 Instead, we are going to add an onClick handler to the div that wraps the Square inside the Board:

 ```